pjones2012/AutoTrader/README.md

   Application build with React.js
 2) 3 user interactions -
   Explore Crypto Tab, Your Watchlist Tab, and Investigate Tab.
 The User can Add to and remove crypto currencies from their watch list from the Explore Crypto Tab and the Your Watchlist tab.
-3) Specific Architectural Pattern -
+3) Specific Architectural Pattern - MVC
-  TBD
+  Model-Server, Database, and API
+  View - Panels 1-3
+  Controllers - App, Pre and Post Sign in Components
 4) BackEnd Service with CRUD operations -
   Sign Up with a Username in the Database implements a CREATE operation in postgress Database.
   LogIn with a Username in the Database implements a READ operation of postgress Database.
   "Add to Watchlist" and "Remove" buttons implements an UPDATE operation of postgress Database.
-  DELETE TBD
+  Delete Account Button executes a  DELETE operation in postgress Database.
 5) 3rd Party API -
   Application integrated with Coinbase API for all crypto currency information and pricing.
 6) Use At least 5 Material UI components -